ibm-cloud-docs/vmwaresolutions/archiref/opsmgmt/opsmgmt-vrops.md

 ## System requirements
 {: #opsmgmt-vrops-requirements}

-The analytics cluster consists of one Primary Node, one Primary Replica Node, and two data nodes to enable scaling out and high availability.
-Additional data nodes are added to scale up.
+The analytics cluster consists of one primary node, one primary replica node, and two data nodes to enable scaling out and high availability.
+More data nodes are added to scale up.
 The analytics cluster can scale to a maximum of eight medium-sized nodes.

 | Attribute | Specification |
 |-----------|---------------|